csdojo-defaang/active-repos-for-contributing/README.md

 ---

+## up-for-grabs/up-for-grabs.net
+> This repository contains the content for the Up-For-Grabs website, a list of projects with curated tasks for new contributors.

+Built on: Ruby, nodejs, javascript, typescript, css, html, docker, mongodb, reactjs, nextjs, tailwind

 ## Another Project

 > Make sure to include a small but informative description on what this project is about.